Ureteric Injury

 • Injury to ureter with Urological surgery can cause this: Ureteroscopy.

-• Injury to the ureter from other surgeries: Colorectal, Gynaecological.
+• Injury to the ureter from other surgeries: Colorectal, Gynecological.

-• This injury if not noted may lead to chronic infection.
+• This injury if not noted may lead to chronic infection, peritonitis, sepsis etc.

-• A Reimplantaion into the bladder with lower ureteric strictures.
+• A Reimplantation into the bladder with lower ureteric strictures.

 • A pelvi-ureteric junction repair in higher ureteric strictures.